unicef/publicgoods-toolkit/community.md

 Moving up to a higher level of consideration, a project community tends to be healthier the greater the number and variety of its commercial participants.
-In fact, at least one open source stewardship organization has a rule that it will only accept projects as members if there is a sufficient diversity of employers across the project's individual maintainers.
+In fact, at least one open-source stewardship organization has a rule that it will only accept projects as members if there is a sufficient diversity of employers across the project's individual maintainers.
 Their logic is that if most of the